EEFT — Euronet Worldwide, Inc.

 2. Strategic Updates and Business Highlights

-• epay Segment: Continued expansion in digital content distribution, including partnerships with Revolut and Apple.
+- Epay Segment: Continued expansion in digital content distribution, including partnerships with Revolut and Apple, and entry into new markets like Brazil and Mexico.

-• Money Transfer Segment: Digital transactions grew 35%, with new customer growth of 42%.
+- Money Transfer Segment: Digital transactions grew 35%, with new digital customers up 42%.

 3. Forward Guidance and Outlook

-• Seasonal Earnings Profile: Anticipated shift with lighter earnings in Q2 and Q3 due to diversification into digital products.
+- Seasonal Earnings Profile: Anticipated shift in earnings distribution throughout the year due to diversification into digital products.

 4. Bad News, Challenges, or Points of Concern

-• Geopolitical tensions in the Middle East introduced volatility, impacting transaction volumes.
+- Geopolitical tensions in the Middle East introduced volatility, affecting certain business areas.

-• Money Transfer Performance: Revenue declined 4% on a constant currency basis, with total transactions down 2%.
+- Revenue in the Money Transfer segment declined 4% on a constant currency basis, with total transactions down 2%.

 5. Notable Q&A Insights

-• CoreCard Contribution: Approximately $30 million in revenue, but 40% was low-margin card stock purchases.
+- CoreCard Contribution: CoreCard contributed approximately $30 million in revenue, but 40% was from low-margin card stock purchases, suggesting a need for cautious modeling of future contributions.

-Overall, Euronet Worldwide reported a solid start to 2026, with strong digital growth and strategic expansions, though facing significant challenges in the Money Transfer segment due to external factors.
-The company remains optimistic about its long-term growth initiatives and capital allocation strategies.
+Overall, Euronet Worldwide reported a solid start to 2026, driven by strong digital growth and strategic initiatives, despite facing notable challenges in the Money Transfer segment due to external factors.
+The company remains optimistic about its long-term growth trajectory and capital allocation strategy.